Analysis Likely

 Artificial Intelligence: The Real Battleground

 This is where RDR2 truly revolutionized gaming.
 The NPCs in Red Dead aren’t extras.
-They’re individuals.
 Each one has a name, a routine, a capacity to interact with the player.
 You can greet a passerby, insult them, rob them, or simply watch them live their life.
 They go to the saloon, they head home, they sleep.
 If you rough someone up, witnesses alert the sheriff.
 Consequences exist.

 Vice City at night, an urban world that promises to feel alive